hyprwm/hyprland-wiki/pages/Configuring/Groups.md

 When creating the group, a group will be made from the current active window.
 The new group’s border colors are configurable with the appropriate col. settings in the config section below.

+Groups can be used on any layout: tiled, floating, dwindle and master.

 By default, when you create a group filling a workspace, new windows will enter the group automatically.
 Locking a group makes the group unable to take more windows.
 With a locked group you are able to manage new windows around the group.
 For example, you could open a new window beside the group window.

 # Config